- Get Involved

-The Initiative’s outreach program is focused on making state resources accessible to victims of abuse who are persons with disabilities.
+The Initiative’s outreach program is focused on making state resources accessible to disabled survivors of abuse.
 With this mission in mind, our outreach focuses on victim service organizations, disability organizations, the criminal justice system, and any other miscellaneous groups that work with victims of abuse, persons with disabilities, or both.
 Our trainings are tailored to your organization’s needs and are always designed to be lively and engaging.
 The Initiative’s Outreach Program’s goal is to conduct free community awareness education to ensure that community agencies serving survivors with disabilities are aware of the unique needs of marginalized communities and of their accessibility concerns.
-The goal for this program is to create systemic improvement by removing the stigma of victimization and disability barriers to access service.
-This is a response to the treatment of these survivors.
-The Initiative strives to ensure that their rights are protected and treated with dignity.
-A safety net of collaboration in place with ACRTI values and approach to advocacy within the community will have an immediate impact on the lives of these survivors and their children.
+The goal for this program is to create systemic improvement by removing barriers to access existing services.

 (60-90 minutes of training)